Shashikumar-ezhilarasu/The-Different-Hashing-Algorithm/README.md

 Run the file using Python: python caesar_cipher_gui.py.
 A window will open where you can enter text, specify a shift value, and click buttons to encrypt or decrypt the text.
 This GUI provides a simple way to interact with the Caesar Cipher algorithm.

+## Features

+- Encrypt and decrypt messages using the Caesar Cipher.
+- Adjustable shift value for encryption and decryption.
+- Simple and intuitive GUI.